-Cyber security robotics requires more than the current security technology offer.
+Cybersecurity in robotics requires more than the current security technology offer.
 For example, when a robot supplies a small package to a destination, multiple factors should be considered.
 It should be able to land safely by intelligently detecting the environment.
 The approach to the location of the system from the identification of the destination to the Universal Serial Bus (USB) should be equally steep to prevent detection.
-To avoid obstacles and adaptive in case of damage, it is important to be dexterous.
-Reconfiguring and modifying must be easy if necessary.
+It is important to be dexterous to avoid obstacles and adaptive in case of damage.
+Reconfiguring and modifying must be accessible if necessary.

 We have cars that can park and mobile phones that can efficiently detect our heart rate when technology becomes more intelligent.
 Many uninvited risks with such amazing features are more likely to occur.
-Smart devices can be broken down and personal information can be obtained.
+Smart devices can be broken down, and personal information can be obtained.
 A survey has shown that more than 69,000 wireless devices have been hacked recently.
-We highlight some case studies that show daily how robotics face cybersecurity challenges.
+We highlight some case studies that show how robotics face cybersecurity challenges daily.

-The cars today are fully or partially automatic with many capabilities, like smart keys, door locking, digital equipment, the ability to automatically alert in the event of a collision, ecofuel systems and the generation of signals.
-Google, Audi AG, Hyundai and Toyota develop automobiles by themselves.
-These cars are at the greatest risk for hackers because of their complex distributed systems.
-These automated machines rely on internal wired networking computers.
+The cars today are fully or partially automatic with many capabilities, like smart keys, door locking, digital equipment, the ability to automatically alert in the event of a collision, eco fuel systems and the generation of signals.
+Google, Audi AG, Hyundai, and Toyota develop automobiles by themselves.
+These cars are at the most significant risk for hackers because of their complex distributed systems.
+These automated machines rely on internally wired networking computers.
 The sensors in their wheels can also inspire wireless communication.
-Researchers interested in the invasion technique identified two target areas, one being the small wireless range used by wireless networks, and the other the long range used by cell networks.
+Researchers interested in the invasion technique identified two target areas, one being the small wireless range used by wireless networks, and the other the long-range used by cell networks.

 A car receives radio signals via its software, which first decodes the radio signal.
-A number of bugs were identified with complex tools for reverse engineering.
+A number of bugs were identified with elaborate tools for reverse engineering.
 By accessing the internet, hackers could create speed meters, disable breaks, and install malware that could compromise the entire system.
-They could also distract objects like people, vehicles and obstacles.
+They could also distract objects like people, vehicles, and obstacles.

 Stealth drone hacked by Iran